ok2cqr/cqrlog/compiled/README.md

     The runtime list is cleared when you close wsjt-remote (and reopen it).
     So that is the way to find out has it any speed improvement for CQ decodes.

-    If you want debug dump star with: cqrlog debug=-4
+    If you want debug dump start with:

+      cqrlog debug=-4

-    That gives a bit less text.
-Just CQ-monitor related debugs
+    That gives a bit less debug text.
+Just CQ-monitor related debugs.
+Note that value is "minus 4"!

 RTTY MODE IS DATA